 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Bledsoe has relatively fewer families with younger children, and/or college students.
 Combined, this makes Bledsoe a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, Bledsoe does not have a public transit system used by locals to get to and from work.
+Bledsoe is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Bledsoe has a very low overall level of education: only 7.82% of people over 25 hold a 4-year college degree or higher.
+The citizens of Bledsoe have a very low rate of college education: just 7.82% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The people who call Bledsoe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bledsoe residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bledsoe include Irish, German, English, European, and French.